 Allotted PSB number.
-Displayed in the format of xx-y (where xx is the BB-ID which is an integer from 00 to 15 and y is the PSB number (fixed as 0)).
+Displayed in the format of xx-y (where xx is the BB-ID which is an integer from 00 to 15 and y is fixed as 0).

 install size GB

 Amount of memory in GB that is allotted to the PSB.